warmcat/sai/READMEs/README-sai-json.md

 on push using a `.sai.json` file in the top level dir of the project.

-The git push hook isolated this file from the pushed tree and passes it to the sai-master along with the rest of the push notification information in a signed JSON structure.
+The git push hook isolated this file from the pushed tree and passes it to the sai-server along with the rest of the push notification information in a signed JSON structure.

 ## Simple .sai.json file